larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 4.5 Functional enrichment

 We will now examine the human proteins to see what pathways are enriched in this network.

 Next, we will retrieve functional enrichment for the human proteins.
 Go to the menu **Apps → STRING Enrichment → Retrieve functional enrichment** and keep the default p-value of 0.05.
 Homo sapiens will be selected by default in the species dropdown.
 It is currently only possible to retrieve enrichment for host proteins.
 A new STRING Enrichment tab will appear in the Table Panel.
 It contains a table of enriched terms and corresponding information for each enrichment category.
 Use the filter button in the top left of the STRING Enrichment panel to show only **KEGG Pathways**.
 Click on the draw charts icon to the right of the filter icon to plot the enrichment values on the network.

 _Which two KEGG pathways have the lowest p-values?
-Which host proteins are associated with the KEGG pathways "cell cycle" (hint: click on the associated row in the enrichment table to select the proteins with this term._
+Which host proteins are associated with the KEGG pathways "cell cycle"?
+(Hint: click on the associated row in the enrichment table to select the proteins with this term.)_

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)